Project concluded (2018 – 2023)

 Remote Operation

 Very often, wind parks are in inaccessible regions—as is the case for our site of Raggovidda, Norway.
-Haeolus will demonstrate the ability to run a wind-hydrogen system in a remotely controlled setup, with only occasional on-site maintenance.
+Haeolus demonstrated the ability to run a wind-hydrogen system in a remotely controlled setup, with only occasional on-site maintenance.

 Dissemination

-Haeolus will deliver public reports with analyses of business-case, techno-economical factors, environmental impact, impact on the European energy system, and a technology roadmap towards the MAWP 2013 targets.
+Haeolus delivered public reports with analyses of business-case, techno-economical factors, environmental impact, impact on the European energy system, and a technology roadmap towards the MAWP 2013 targets.

 The best way to predict the future is to create it